fgama94/sync_folders_vs/README.md

 # Arguments

-- <source_folder>: Path to the source folder you want to synchronize.
+- source_folder: Path to the source folder you want to synchronize.

-- <replica_folder>: Path to the destination folder where the synchronization will occur.
+- replica_folder: Path to the destination folder where the synchronization will occur.

-- <log_file>: Path to the log file where synchronization details and errors will be recorded.
+- log_file: Path to the log file where synchronization details and errors will be recorded.

-- <interval>: Time interval (in seconds) between synchronization checks.
+- interval: Time interval (in seconds) between synchronization checks.